Save to My DOJO

 Whether you like it or not, your server administrators are suddenly going to find themselves troubleshooting desktop operating system issues and your help desk staff are going to be scratching their heads over server issues.
 Go ahead — put your foot down and insist that it will never happen.
 I predict that proclamation survives no longer than the first week.
 If you want a smooth rollout, you need to be well-prepared for this.
 Your help desk staff, your server staff, and your networking staff need to be prepared to cooperate with this before it happens or your users are going to be mired in a lot of useless finger-pointing.

 5. There is More than One Way to VDI

 VDI is a pain to get good information on because you have options.
-In a Microsoft environment, there are two ways.
+In a Microsoft environment, there are three ways.

 This is the traditional model that you might know as “Terminal Services”.
 Some of us who have been around for a while compare to Citrix’s Winframe and Metaframe environments.
 This approach is now called session-based virtual desktop.
 It doesn’t use desktop operating systems at all.
 Instead, you have one server operating system instance that everyone connects to.
 Upon attaching, a user receives his/her own “session”.
 This session has its own processes, but shares the same services and kernel as everyone else.

 - It’s usually lighter in the licensing department since you don’t need to cover multiple operating system instances.